Beginner’s Guide

 Remember, this is a pilgrimage, not a vacation, so while the food is definitely hearty and delicious, it’s also simple = economical for the church!
 No complaining!!!

-Drinking water is always available at the campsites, and throughout the day on Friday, Saturday (morning) and Sunday.
+Drinking water is always available at the campsites, and throughout the walk on Friday, Saturday (morning) and Sunday.
 Remember to pack a water bottle or two for the walk!
 Due to the heat – we strongly advise you to pack some salt or electrolyte powders to occasionally take with water to replenish electrolytes.

 Q: Where do you keep Saturday’s lunch when you’re walking on Friday?
 Good question.
 Pack a cooler with your Saturday food and put it in the U-Haul truck Friday morning.
 It will magically arrive at camp Friday night, and you can then re-pack your backpack Saturday morning with fresh food.
 Just make sure to really pack the cooler with ice!
-The other option is to go with non-refrigerated foods and pack those into a box or crate on the U-Haul.
+The other option is to go with non-refrigerated foods and pack those into a box or crate in the U-Haul.

 Hiking Food Ideas: Trail Mix, Pretzels, Nuts and Seeds, Loose Granola, Clif Bar, Protein Bar, Granola Bar, Grapes, Oranges, Fruit Snacks, Dried Fruit, String Cheese (in the package will safely last all day), Pop-Tarts (cold), PB&J, Tortillas with Peanut Butter, Pita with Hummus, Blueberry Bagels with Cream Cheese, Summer Sausage and Cheese, Canned Tuna, Peanut Butter & Crackers, Chex Mix, Jerky, M&Ms, Gummy Bears, Licorice, Cookies… and your author’s favorite: a can of juicy Black Olives!